Atra-Hasis: Tablet I

 To complete the construction of humans in the optimal way, Mami encouraged the young couple to celebrate a seven-day feast in honour of Isthar, the goddess of war and sexuality.* Both obeyed.
 After 9 months, the land of the gods gave birth to its first human child, whose purpose in life was to be the same as that of his parents.

 (* Cf. Gilgamesh epic: there, too, the gods arranged a seven-day sexual act to pacify a kind of cold war.
 Protagonists are Enkidu: an almost invincible, rebellious animal-man or son of the "Gazelle" clan, and the female temple servant Shamkat, endowed with all advantages necessary for that purpose.
-Enkidu, who had previously destroyed so many animal traps with his fierce group of relatives, fell into this new type of trap.
-After having sex for 7 days, he was ‘weakened’: his herd of alleged animals fled into the steppe in horror.
-He was shocked of his lonely separation, but Shamkat, unaware that she was only following the gods' plan to domesticate Enkidu according to his further destiny, tried to comfort him: "Don't grieve; you have knowledge now, just like the gods!"
-See also Adam's and Eve's enjoyment of the Fruit of the Tree of Knowledge in Eden.)
+Enkidu, who had previously destroyed so many animal traps with his fierce group of relatives, fell into this new type of trap: after having sex for 7 days, he was weakened – his herd of alleged animals fled into the steppe in horror.
+He was shocked of his lonely separation, but Shamkat, unaware that she was only following the gods' plan to domesticate Enkidu, transforming the beast into human, tried to comfort him: "Don't grieve; you have knowledge now, just like the gods!"
+See also Adam's initial loneliness in paradise, and, after Eve's creation, their shared enjoyment of the fruit of the Tree of Knowledge.)

 1200 years later, humans had multiplied to such an extent that they disturbed the gods with their noise.
 Enlil was annoyed and decided that Namtar, his god of the dead's realm, should carry off most of humans with frost fever, so a great extinction began.
-Enki, probably worried that he would end up having to work again himself, approached his faithful priest Atraḫasis and advised him to do following: The other gods should no longer be worshipped, but only Namtar.
+Enki, probably worried that he would end up having to work again himself, approached his faithful priest Atraḫasis and advised him to do the following: The other gods should no longer be worshipped, but only Namtar.
 This flattered the god of deadly diseases so much that as soon as he had begun his pandemic work, he ceased to eliminate people.